shivanireddy13/project1/README.md

-# The Decolonisation of India's Map
+# The Decolonization of India's Map
 This project visualizes cities in India that have been renamed post-independence.

 ## Summary